NEW ZEALAND - The North Island 6 or 10 Days

 Location: About a 20-minute drive inland from Paihia.
 Good for Rainbow Falls and the historic Stone Store—

-not good for beachfront holiday vibe.
+not good for a beachfront holiday vibe.

 3. The Historic Gem: Russell.
-The town sits directly across the water from Paihia..
+The town sits directly across the water from Paihia.

 Access: a 15-minute ferry from Paihia.
 Many stay in Paihia for convenience but dine in Russell in the evenings.